jEsuSdA/the-perfect-desktop/xfce-terminal/README.md

 # Recommendation

-Use terminal-kgt-background.png with compton (with our compton.conf) and terminal-kgt-background-2.png with picom (with our picon.conf)
+Use terminal-kgt-background.png with compton (with our compton.conf) and terminal-kgt-background-2.png with picom (with "use-damage = true" activated)